Mandatory Climate Reporting (MCR) Services

 At COP28 in UAE (November-December 2023) the Financial Stability Board (FSB) and the International Financial Reporting Standards (IFRS) announced that the Task Force on Climate-related Financial Disclosures (TCFD) had fulfilled its remit and disbanded.
 The responsibility for climate-related financial reporting now sits with the International Sustainability Standards Board (ISSB).
 Globally, the IFRS Foundation monitors the progress of climate-related disclosures.

-And now Australia has brought in its own mandatory climate reporting system (MCR).
-And while TCFD had 11 disclosures, MCR will have more than 100, bringing with it a material uplift in climate-related practices and levels of assurance.
+Now Australia has brought in its own mandatory climate reporting system (MCR).
+And while TCFD had 11 disclosures, MCR has more than 100, bringing with it a material uplift in climate-related practices and levels of assurance.

 - Find more information about Australian Sustainability Reporting Standards here.